FAIRmat-NFDI/nomad-json-parser/README.md

 This `nomad` plugin was generated with `Cookiecutter` along with `@nomad`'s [`cookiecutter-nomad-plugin`](https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin) template.

 > [!CAUTION]
-> This plugin is under development and still lacks functionallity documentation!
+> This plugin is under development and still lacks functionallity and documentation!

 ## Development